droqen/gabs-get-well-garden/docs/tutorial.md

 1. if this is your first drifter, make a new folder in `DriftersUserDefined/` with a good name. maybe just your username? e.g. `DriftersUserDefined/pancelor`
 2. add a new scene, e.g. `CoolFrog.tscn`
-    1. Make the root node of type `Node2D`
+    1. make the root node of type `Node2D`
     2. attach a new script to the root node with the same-ish name as the scene; e.g. `CoolFrog.gd`
     3. delete everything and replace it with this:
     ```python